 In order to use a state vehicle, the student organization adviser must accompany the group on the trip.
 All drivers must possess a valid driver's license and be registered with the University as an authorized driver.
-Authorized drivers are those who are employees of NAU and who are driving as part of the official duties of their employment for NAU department may be willing to provide an account number and be reimbursed by the student organization.
+Authorized drivers are those who are employees of NAU and who are driving as part of the official duties of their employment for NAU (student employees driving members of their student organization to a conference or competition generally do not meet this criteria).
+Drivers of multi-passenger vans must department may be willing to provide an account number and be reimbursed by the student organization.